Critics Accuse Trump Of Using Race To Divide Americans

 "It's about dismissing the idea that racism is real," Petrzela said, calling it a strategic attack "on the idea that we must take seriously the experiences of people of color and the exclusion and racism that they have faced as a defining aspect of American society."

+Trump's not the first president to be accused of using dog whistles and race in his campaign.
+One example is Jimmy Carter, a Democrat.
+During his campaign in 1976, he warned about low-income housing in the suburbs and used terms such as "ethnic purity," and "Black intrusion," when discussing all-white neighborhoods.

 M.E.
-Hart's an attorney who's conducted hundreds of racial sensitivity trainings for the federal government and American businesses.
+Hart is an attorney who's conducted hundreds of racial-sensitivity trainings for the federal government and American businesses.
 He said maligning efforts to create inclusive environments feels dangerous.

 "The trainings are designed to help people understand and work better across cultures, to help people to create a culture of psychological safety and belonging so people can bring their best to work," he said.
-"They're not anti-American, they're pro-American, pro-business."
+"They're not anti-American; they're pro-American, pro-business."

-Hart was diplomatic prior to the presidential debate last week.
-But after watching President Trump choose not to condemn white supremacy during the televised event and then again attack mail-in voting as fraudulent with zero evidence, Hart's diplomatic tone disappeared.
+Hart was diplomatic before the presidential debate last week.
+But after watching Trump choose not to condemn white supremacy and then again attack mail-in voting as fraudulent with zero evidence, he no longer uses that diplomatic tone.

 "The president laid down the gauntlet, and I'm concerned for the safety of American citizens, regardless of race, of gender, ethnicity," Hart said.
 "Every American should be concerned when our president is using race to divide us."